 I remained uncertain and uneasy until the last minute.
 The night before my first classes were set to begin, I backed out.
 I wasn’t sure what I’d do next, but that particular school wasn’t it.

 After a few months, an exciting possibility came up.
 It involved moving to another state, one much warmer and sunnier than Pennsylvania.
 It offered an ideal living situation and a reputable university.
-I applied to the school, got in, and headed to Florida.
+I applied to the school, got in, and headed down to Florida.

 Applying For Loans